rich-7941/English-Water/content/english/pages/lead-pipes.md

 Boiling your water might sterilise it, but it won't remove lead.

-### Who is Responsible for Which Pipes?
+## Who is responsible for which pipes?

 The communication pipe is the pipe that connects the water main in the street to your outside stop valve on the (usually on the public highway) belongs to the water company.

 The water supply pipe that leads from the outside stop valve to your property to the point where it enters your home is the responsibility of the owner.

-### What Should I Do if I Want to Replace My Lead Water Supply Pipe?
+## What should I do if I want to replace my lead water supply pipe?

 It is advisable to replace a lead water supply pipe.
 If you are planning on replacing your lead water supply pipe, we recommend that you employ a water industry-approved plumber to carry out the work accredited by WaterTrust.